Chemistry and Forensic Sciences Facilities

 Our latest investment provides our Forensic Science students with the

 opportunity to find out what is involved in working at a crime scene.

 Within the house, the rooms provide crime scene simulations for scenarios such as burglary, domestic assault and suspicious death.
 Outside, the extensive gardens provide a different environment for students to undertake the mapping and triangulation of evidence, and consideration of buried remains.
 They experience the challenges of searching and documenting different evidence types in the open air.

 The realistic scenarios we create help our students to develop their approaches to evidence recording and preservation, and to appreciate the importance of persistence.
 Extensive use of these practical sessions helps to prepare our students for the diverse nature of crime scenes they may encounter in their future careers and to develop many transferable skills for the future.

 Our facilities are available for use by researchers or industry and we are always keen to hear about potential collaborative projects with industrial partners.
 We also provide consultancy services to businesses.
-Contact Stuart Gibson to learn more.
+Contact the Knowledge Exchange and Innovation team to learn more.